Chartered psychologist Dr Alice Brown explains how to use emotion coaching to improve your child’s social and emotional intelligence.

 On the 29 June 2020, The Sun featured an exclusive on the Duke and Duchess of Cambridge’s approach to parenting, which includes a no-shouting policy, never going to bed mad, and banning all TV before tea-time.
 The approach they use, Emotion Coaching, encourages the royal children to talk about their feelings and avoids strategies like the ‘naughty step’ and is an approach taught by local psychologist, Dr Alice Brown.

 Emotion coaching is a parenting technique that helps children to understand and manage their feelings, both big and small.
 Based on the research completed by psychologist, Dr John Gottman, it is an approach to behaviour which can be used by parents and anyone who interacts with children and young people when they are struggling to control their emotions and behaviour.
+The lawyers for adoption in the Tri-Cities practicing can help with such cases.

 Lots of research has looked at different styles of parenting and what helps children to grow up mentally healthy and resilient.
 Research in the UK, USA and Australia has shown that emotion coaching helps children calm down more quickly when they get upset, have better friendships with their peers, and even do better at school!
 Children who are emotion coached have fewer behaviour problems and they are even less likely to get sick.
 Emotion Coaching can also be used to help children with Autism and ADHD develop better social and emotional literacy skills and have better self-regulation.